I’m Nicole Hao, a MEng student in Computer Science at Cornell University. Previously, I received my B.A. in Mathematics from Cornell in Dec 2024.

 “Education is not a priviledge, it is a human right.”

-Fun fact: I go on meditation retreats.
+Fun fact: I go on mediation retreats.
 No, don’t get me started on Buddhism (and my screen time).

 Research Projects